rschristopher/rschristopher.github.io/src/criticisms/scalability.md

 This is one of my favorite critiques,

-!!! quote "Bitcoin only supports up to 7 transactions per second.
+!!! quote "Bitcoin only supports up to 7-transactions per-second.
 Do the math, that's not enough."

 In truth,
- Bitcoin doesn't process any transactions per *second*, it processes blocks
+ Bitcoin doesn't process any transactions per-*second*, it processes blocks
- (of transactions) every 10 minutes, on average.
+ (of transactions) every 10-minutes, on average.
-Blocks have a few thousand transactions, hence "up to 7 per second", I guess.
+Blocks have a few thousand transactions, hence "up to 7 per-second", I guess.
 And while this is true for base layer transactions (final international settlement), 2nd-layer solutions like the